johsieders/essays/index.md

 # Bagatelles

-These are some short papers I wrote over the last few years, some in Oxford ([OUSSA](https://www.conted.ox.ac.uk/about/oussa)), some in Paris, some at home and all for my own pleasure.
+These are some essays I wrote over the last few years, some in Oxford ([OUSSA](https://www.conted.ox.ac.uk/about/oussa)), some in Paris, some at home and all for my own pleasure.
 Enjoy, agree or disagree!